All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Phase-Based Stacking Approach

-The most effective stacking strategies are not static.
-They evolve as the patient progresses through different stages of their weight management journey.
+The most effective stacking strategies aren't static.
+They evolve as the patient progresses through different stages of their weight management process.
 A phase-based approach adjusts the BPC-157 component to match the patient's current priorities.

 Phase 1: Foundation and Titration (Weeks 1 through 12)

 This is the period when semaglutide is being titrated from its starting dose toward the maintenance dose.
-It is also the period of greatest GI vulnerability.
+It's also the period of greatest GI vulnerability.

 Semaglutide: Standard titration schedule as prescribed.
 No modifications for BPC-157.